Hometown: Raleigh, North Carolina

 As a student, I participated in five Overland trips—Blue Ridge Explorer, Rocky Mountain Explorer, Alaska Explorer, Appalachian Trail Challenge and the Teton Challenge.

-Originally from Raleigh, North Carolina, I graduated from North Carolina State University in 2016 with a degree in elementary education and STEM concentration.
-I student taught in a fourth grade classroom at A.B.
+Originally from Raleigh, North Carolina, I graduated from North Carolina State University in 2016 with a degree in elementary education and a STEM concentration.
+While at NC State, I student taught in a number of schools and age groups.
+During my senior year, I taught fourth grade full time at A.B.
 Combs Leadership Elementary in Raleigh.
-At A.B.
-Combs, I collaborated with a small team in response to the School Improvement Plan in order to support the growth of high-need students in the fourth grade.
-In college, I worked with Read to LEAD, a volunteer program that encourages and develops reading skills of low-income elementary-age children; Y-Learning; Community Hope; and ELMO, a student organization that develops leadership and motivation in future teachers.
-I have worked as a tutor and swim instructor with a local company that serves children with sensory and learning disabilities.
-I was nominated for an internship at the Poe Health Center in Raleigh where I taught informal science and health to the community.
-After college, I moved to Jackson Hole, Wyoming, to work for the Teton Science School where I was fortunate to work with a highly motivated and passionate team of teachers in supporting the discovery and learning of students in grades K-8.
-As a co-teacher in first and second grade and fifth grade math, I was able to see and practice research-based strategies implemented effectively and innovative place-based education techniques.
-I have since been pursuing graduate studies and living in Raleigh.
+Throughout college, I worked with Read to LEAD and Community Hope, volunteer programs that encourage and develop reading skills of elementary-age children from low socioeconomic backgrounds.
+I was nominated for an internship at the Poe Health Center in Raleigh, where I designed, updated and implemented family health programming.
+During college, I assisted a local occupational therapist, teaching swim lessons to children with sensory and learning disabilities.
+After graduation, I moved to Wyoming to work for the Teton Science School.
+I was fortunate enough to work with a highly motivated and passionate team recognized for their innovation in place-based and project-based learning.
+Currently, I am pursuing graduate studies and teaching second and seventh grades in Raleigh.
 In my free time, I enjoy yoga, studio cycling and writing.

 In 2013, I was a member of the Overland Support Staff; in 2014, I led Berkshire Adventure; in 2015, I led Sierra Adventure; in 2016, I led Maine Adventure; in 2017, I led Alps Explorer; and in 2018, I led Northwest Expedition.
-While leading, I encourage my campers to take time to value the beauty of our surroundings and our group experience.
+I love working with adventurous, hard-working Overland students, who inspire me with their willingness to challenge themselves and build community.